on 09-08-202108:30 PM - edited

 All duplication conflicts can be viewed in the Inventory > Duplicate conflicts menu.

-When clicking None are duplicated, the assets will remain in your inventory, and they will be flagged to not show up as duplicates any longer.
+If you select None are duplicated, the assets will remain in your inventory, and they will be flagged not to show up as duplicates in the future.